DELTA FEST 2026

 Why businesses can’t access opportunity—even when it’s right in front of them, and what can be different.

-HBCUs as Anchors: Talent, Place & Economic Gravity
+HBCUs as Anchors: Talent, Place, and Economic Gravity

 HBCUs as talent pipelines, real estate anchors, and cultural and economic stabilizers—addressing the retention problem to keep more graduates in the region.